Bratz Babyz: Bratz Lil' Angelz

 The Bratz Lil' Angelz are newborn babyz with different mouths then other bratz.
 They have a smile line and thin lips.
 They each come with newborn pets, and are numbered in a collection of dolls.
 They also came out at first with molded hair.

 Secret Surprise dolls - Lil' Angelz came out with Secret Surprise dolls (dolls with hoodies).
 They could either be a boy or girl.

 Heavenly Hair - Bratz Lil' Angelz came out with Heavenly Hair Dolls, which have the regular hair.

 Tiny Tinklez - Bratz lil' angelz which urinate when given water.
 They come with two pets, which can also drink and urinate.

 Alleged profanity

 On Christmas Day 2006, Miami resident Kristina Acre received the Singing Jade doll as a gift.
 According to her father, Luis Acre, Kristina told him that the doll was saying "lots of bad words".
 According to Luis Acre these include "the f and b words".
 Later, MGA Entertainment responded on their website about the report.
 The lyrics—which do not contain profanity—are posted on the Bratz.com website in the Videos & Music section under Bratz Babyz The Movie - Music.

 Bratz Babyz: The Movie (2006)

-In September 2006, Bratz Babyz: The Movie was released on DVD by 20th Century Fox Home Entertainment, Deluxe Digital Studios, Sabella Dern Entertainment and MGA Entertainment.
-It was re-released by Lionsgate.
+In September 2006, Bratz Babyz: The Movie was released on DVD by 20th Century Fox Home Entertainment.
+It was later re-released by Lionsgate Home Entertainment.